itshabeeb/Speed-Sign-Board-Detection-Speed-Control/README.md

 ## Dataset Preparation

 The dataset used to train the model was created entirely from scratch.
 I manually captured images of speed signboards (20, 40, 60, STOP) in various settings.
-These images were then annotated and augmented using Roboflow, resulting in a clean and diverse dataset. o Total Images: 10,399 o Classes: 4 (20, 40, 60, STOP) o Per Class Samples: ~2,600 images o Preprocessing: Roboflow for annotation & augmentation o Base Model: YOLOv11 pre-trained on the COCO dataset o Fine-Tuning: Done using the Ultralytics YOLOv8 implementation
+These images were then annotated and augmented using Roboflow, resulting in a clean and diverse dataset.

+- *Total Images*: 10,399
+- *Classes*: 4 (20, 40, 60, STOP)
+- *Per Class Samples*: ~2,600 images
+- *Preprocessing*: Roboflow for annotation & augmentation
+- *Base Model*: YOLOv11 pre-trained on the COCO dataset
+- *Fine-Tuning*: Done using the Ultralytics YOLOv8 implementation

 ## Model Training

 The YOLOv11n model was fine-tuned for 100 epochs with an image size of 640 and a patience of 100.
 After optimization using PyTorch, the final model size is just 5.2 MB, making it ideal for Raspberry Pi 5 deployment.

 **Performance Metrics:**
-o Precision: 96.9%
+- *Precision*: 96.9%
-o Recall: 93.0%
+- *Recall*: 93.0%
-o mAP@0.5: 95.7%
+- *mAP@0.5*: 95.7%
-o mAP@0.5:0.95: 85.2%
+- *mAP@0.5:0.95*: 85.2%

 ## Components Setup

-- **Raspberry Pi 5** - The Main Processing Unit
+- *Raspberry Pi 5* - The Main Processing Unit
-- **Camera Module**  - To Capture real-time video for signboard detection.
+- *Camera Module*  - To Capture real-time video for signboard detection.
-- **LN298N Motor Driver and 4BO Motors** - To control the car's movement
+- *LN298N Motor Driver and 4BO Motors* - To control the car's movement
-- **Battery Powered Power Supply** - To Power the Raspberry Pi and Motors
+- *Battery Powered Power Supply* - To Power the Raspberry Pi and Motors

 ## Installation Steps